-The stationary part of the magneto, the stator, can be substituted with any 90mm Bosch moped stator, such as a 6-wire Puch.
-As long as the Indian flywheel is kept the same, it will have the same ignition timing.
+If the entire magneto is substituted, the 5 or 6 Puch wires will have to become 3.
 On a Puch 6-wire stator, 2 of the output wires are actually grounds (green/black = brake light ground, and blue/black = ignition ground).
 Once they are grounded, and the grey tail light wire is left unused, then a Puch 6-wire will directly substitute for Indian 3-wire, blue for blue, yellow for yellow, and green for green.
 Knowing this should help many Indian owners that have very bad stators or none at all.

 The armatures on a Bosch stator (Puch) are 54mm hole spacing, both upper and lower mounts.
 The WTEMCO Indian ones are 52mm on the upper (lights) and 45mm on the lower (ignition).
 So Puch armatures don’t interchange with Indian ones.